 To foreknow and to predestinate are not the same thing.
 One is an act of foreknowledge, or knowing something before it occurs; the other is to decree something.
 We only have knowledge of the past, but God foresees the future even as he sees the past; foresees it, not because he has decreed it, but because there are no limitations on his knowledge.
 Augustine says: “There can be no predestination without foreknowledge; but there can be foreknowledge without predestination.”
 Whom does God foreknow?
 Those who shall love God.
 As he looked into the future these were present to his mind; foreknown.
 What did he predestinate of them?
 Not that they should love God.
 Not that they should believe; nor that some should be saved and others damned; but that those who he saw beforehand would love God, should be conformed to the image of his Son.
 The only thing predestinated, or foreordained, is that those who love God as revealed in Christ shall become Christlike in life, and like Christ in eternity.
 This is the only decree in the passage.

 So, God foreknew who would love Him, and He predestined that they would “be conformed in the image of His Son.
-It can be inferred that “those who love God” are genuine Christians.
+It can be inferred that “those who love God” are primarily, if not exclusively, genuine Christians.
 Thus, genuine Christians are predestined to be conformed in the image of Jesus Christ.
 Romans 8:28-30 does not say that God has predestined (or chosen) who will become a Christian.

-Ephesians 1:4-5: Paul, in reference to God, asserts in his letter to the Christians in the church at Ephesus, “He chose us in Him [Jesus Christ] before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will. . . .”
+Ephesians 1:4-5: Paul asserts in regard to God, “He chose us in Him [Jesus Christ] before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will. . . .”

-People’s New Testament says with regard to this scripture passage,
+People’s New Testament says with reference to this scripture,

 Chosen us in him before the foundation of the world.
 This does not affirm that God chose some individuals and rejected others, but that before the world was, before there was Jew or Gentile, God chose to have a people for himself, the whole church of Christ, a covenant people confined to no one earthly race. . . .
 Having predestinated us.
 Foreordained that we, the church of Jesus Christ, should be adopted as his children.
 The whole line of argument is general instead of particular.
 God foreordained a church which should be composed of those adopted as his children.

-Ephesians 1:11-12: Continuing his letter to the Ephesian Christians, Paul writes in reference to Jesus Christ, “[I]n whom also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will, that we who first trusted in Christ should be to the praise of His glory.”
+Ephesians 1:11-12: Paul writes in regard to Jesus Christ, “[I]n whom also we have obtained an inheritance, being predestined according to the purpose of Him who works all things according to the counsel of His will, that we who first trusted in Christ should be to the praise of His glory.”

-2 Thessalonians 2:13: In his letter to the Christians in the church at Thessalonica, Paul declares, “[W]e are bound to give thanks to God always for you, brethren beloved by the Lord, because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth. . . .”
+Second Thessalonians 2:13: Paul declares, “[W]e are bound to give thanks to God always for you, brethren beloved by the Lord, because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth. . . .”